victoryforphil/CaliDB/README.md

 # CaliDB
 A local and fast Database solution for NodeJS that allows your to balance between in-memory storage and JSON File based storage based on your requirements and system specs.
-# CaliDB
-A local and fast Database solution for NodeJS that allows your to balance between in-memory storage and File based storage based on your requirements and system specs.

 ## Features
 - Local DB